Best TV and electronics deals of Black Friday 2022

 - At 20% off, enjoy the versatility and power of this well-designed MacBook Air laptop.

-- This slim Acer laptop is 34% off, and ideal for students and professionals who spend lots of time multitasking.
+- This slim Acer laptop is 34% off and great for students and professionals who spend lots of time multitasking.

-- The Samsung Galaxy Tab A7 is an ideal solution for your portable computing needs.
-It is on sale for 38% off.
+- The Samsung Galaxy Tab A7 is a sensible solution for your portable computing needs.
+It’s on sale for 38% off.

 Best deals on gaming, tablets and phones